Flickr Photos

 The Canadian Club Girl: 1897

-Walkerville is the home of Canadian Club whisky.
-(You may have heard of it.)
-In 1856, a middle-aged businessman whose previous enterprises had not been successful, decided to cross over to the wilds of Canada from Detroit to set up a … Continue reading
+Walkerville is the home of Canadian Club whiskey.
+(You may have heard of it.
+Wink.)
+You see, in 1856, a middle-aged American businessman who wanted to augment his Detroit enterprises decided to cross over a one-mile river to the wilds of … Continue reading

 Shovel It: Winter 1930s